+formulator and trade negotiator.
 Although Ambassador Barshefsky established her professional reputation in Washington, she was born and raised in Chicago.
 As proof of her pride in her Chicago roots, on the wall of her study is the "No Parking, No Stopping By Order of the Chicago Police Department" sign that mysteriously disappeared from the elm tree in front of her childhood home the same year she entered college.
 Moreover, as testament to her perseverance, solid Midwestern values and optimism, a Chicago Cubs baseball cap sits on her bureau.
 She received her undergraduate degree from the University of Wisconsin and a law degree from Catholic University.

 Ambassador Barshefsky, of course, needs no introduction to the members of this Committee.
 Her record of professional excellence and achievement as Deputy and Acting U.S. Trade Representative is familiar to all of us who have an interest in U.S. trade policy.
-Under her leadership, USTR has negotiated a number of ground-breaking bilateral and multilateral trade agreements.
-The recently concluded Information of the professional states are traded to the professional states and the professional states are traded to the profes mation Technology Agreement, the U.S.-Japan Framework Agreement, the Intellectual Property Rights Enforcement agreement with China, and the resolution of our long-standing dispute with Japan on insurance illustrate her skill as a negotiator, enforcer of current trade agreements and settler of trade disputes.
+Under her leadership, USTR has negotiated a number of groundbreaking bilateral and multilateral trade agreements.
+The recently concluded Information Technology Agreement, the U.S.-Japan Framework Agreement, the Intellectual Property Rights Enforcement agreement with China, and the resolution of our long-standing dispute with Japan on insurance illustrate her skill as a negotiator, enforcer of current trade agreements and settler of trade disputes.
 Because of Ambassador Barshefsky extraordinary negotiation skills and diplomatic savvy, America's commercial and trade interests have been significantly advanced in markets around the world and American workers have increased prospects for a brighter economic future.